LuiSuarez21/PL_2022-2023/README.md

 # PL_2022-2023
-Repo for my project dealing with a language processor (lexor and the repective grammar and the regular expression ) on Python.
+Repo for my project dealing with a language processor (lexor and the repective grammar and the regular expression ) on Python, made on University.

 TP1 - Is for the first part of the project, where i define the regular expressions;